russss/polybot/README.md

 Polybot is a framework for making social media bots for multiple networks in Python 3.

-It currently only supports post-only bots as those are the ones I run.
+It currently only supports post-only bots.

 ## Features